School closures ahead of Hurricane Delta

 East Baton Rouge:

 - The Dunham School: Closed on Friday, Oct.
 9, both in-person and online.
 ACT testing scheduled for Saturday, Oct.
-10, will also be canceled.
+10, is also canceled.

 - FranU: Closed on Friday, Oct.
 9.